BE ties up with Janssen Pharmaceutica NV for COVID-19 vaccine production

 "We are very pleased indeed to collaborate with an organisation like Johnson & Johnson.
 Given the magnitude of COVID-19 pandemic, our ability to mount an effective response will be predicated on the ability to supply the vaccine globally and in significant quantities.
 This is best achieved through collaboration," said Managing Director of BE, Mahima Datla.

-BE is looking forward to deploying its manufacturing infrastructure to support Johnson & Johnson's commitment to global access to its COVID-19 vaccine, Director of Bio E Holdings Inc, Narender Dev Mantena, who heads BE's novel vaccine initiative said..
+BE is looking forward to deploying its manufacturing infrastructure to support Johnson & Johnson's commitment to global access to its COVID-19 vaccine, Director of Bio E Holdings Inc, Narender Dev Mantena, who heads BE's novel vaccine initiative said.
+Meanwhile, Baylor College of Medicine and BE on Thursday announced a licensing agreement for the development of a safe, effective and affordable COVID-19 vaccine, a separate press release from the vaccine maker said.

+"BE is pleased to be a part of the global scientific effort aimed at exploring ways to respond to the COVID-19 pandemic.
+The partnership with Baylor would help accelerate the development of an affordable vaccine, especially for India and other low- and middle-income nations," Mahima Datla, said.